Lenin (1916 icebreaker)

 Lenin (Ленин) was a Russian icebreaker originally built in England for the Russian Empire.
 Launched in 1916, before going into service for Russia, the ship first served in the Royal Navy during the Allied intervention in the Russian Civil War.
 It was eventually acquired by the Soviet Union and served through World War II, and was scrapped in 1977.

 Building

 Armstrong Whitworth laid the ship down at Low Walker in June 1916 for the Russian Empire as yard number 905.
 She was to be called St. Alexander Nevsky after the Russian statesman and military hero Alexander Nevsky.
 The Russian naval architect and author Yevgeny Zamyatin supervised her building.
 She was launched on 23 December 1916 and completed in June 1917.

-The ship had three screws: two aft to propel her forward, and one in her bow to propel her in reverse.
-She had three Marine steam engine#Triple or multiple expansion engines: one to drive each screw.
+The ship had three screws, two in the stern and a third one in the bow, each driven by steam engines.
 Her total power was rated at 1,038 NHP.